carpentrycon/carpentryconhome-proposals/README.md

 * **Lightning Talks**: A 5 minute presentation for community members to present information that aligns with our themes.
 The talks will be broken down into 3 minutes for presentation and 2 minutes for Q&A. Additional conversations will take place on the #carpentrycon slack channel.

-Below you will find the days/time Lightening Talks will take place.
+Below you will find the days/time Lightning Talks will take place.
 Please be sure to indicate which session you would like to participate in.
    - 0300 UTC, Tuesday July 21
    - 1000 UTC, Wednesday July 29
    - 1300 UTC, Thursday August 6